Alex-Genovese/floatversion/README.md

   All cases, returns false if none
 ```

--  Run as script or as an embedded function.
+-  Run as script or as embedded function.

 - From this: